Haven’t considered West Africa for your next adventure? It’s time to shake up your travel plans.

 1. Find your rhythm in Senegal

-Ready to move to a rhythm you didn’t know you had?
-The beats of the balafon, djembe and kora resonate through West Africa, but even more so in Senegal.
+The beats of the balafon, djembe and kora resonate across West Africa, but especially in Senegal.
 In the UNESCO-listed city of Saint-Louis, jazz melodies and powerful griot storytelling fill the pastel-painted streets, while the capital of Dakar pulses with mbalax, a fusion of African drumming and contemporary influences.
-Dakar is also known for its thriving art and fashion scene, with galleries, textile markets and murals around every corner.
+Dakar is also known for its thriving art and fashion scene, galleries, textile markets and murals.

 Nature lovers are also in for a treat.
 Hang out with flamingos and crocodiles in Djoudj National Park, float in the bubblegum-pink waters of Lake Retba or unwind on the powdery sands of Cap Skirring – home to some of West Africa’s most idyllic beaches.